Nebtyy/NebtyRecon/README.md

 7. **Broken or Insecure Links**:
    - **linkchecker** not only helps identify broken or outdated links, but also aids in finding links that may be exploitable for phishing, malicious redirects, or other attacks.

+8. **DNS Zone Transfers:**
+   - The script also uses **dnsrecon** to check for DNS zone transfers, a vulnerability where attackers can retrieve sensitive DNS records.
+If a successful zone transfer is identified, the vulnerability is flagged, allowing the tester to alert the target for immediate remediation.

 ---

 ### **Example Usage:**